Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Field-theoretical approach

 We consider two Grassmann-valued fields $\phi_{c}$ and $\phi_{v}$ describing conduction and valence electrons, respectively.
 These fields depend on a position-space label $\boldsymbol{x}$, imaginary time $\tau$, and spin label $\alpha$.
 By defining a combined spacetime index $x \equiv (\vec{x}, \tau)$, the Euclidean action describing a gas of interacting conduction and valence electrons reads

 where $a \in \{c,v\}$ and we consider an instantaneous interaction potential $V(x) = V(\vec{x}) \delta(\tau)$.
-We also note that formally we should include in the quadratic part of the action an effective potential due to the positively charged ionic background.
+We also note that formally we should include in the quadratic part of the action an effective potential associated with the positively charged ionic background.
 However, it is known that this cancels against the zero-momentum contribution of the Hartree self-energy, and thus we omit it for the sake of brevity.
-The position-space integrals run over the system volume and the imaginary-time integrals run from $0$ to $\beta = 1/k_{\mathrm{B}}T$, and $\int_{x} \equiv \int \mathrm{d} \vec{x} \, \mathrm{d} \tau$.
-Note that the inverse temperature must not be confused with the valence-band spin index, which we also denote by $\beta$.
-We rewrite this action using functional inner-product notation to
+The position-space integrals run over the system volume and the imaginary-time integrals run from $0$ to $\beta = 1/k_{\mathrm{B}}T$, and $\int_{x} \equiv \int \mathrm{d}^{d} x \, \mathrm{d} \tau$.
+Note that the inverse thermal energy must not be confused with the valence-band spin index, which we also denote by $\beta$.
+Using the functional inner-product notation of Ref.\ \cite{Stoof_2008} and reviewed also in Appendix\ \ref{app: inner product notation}, we rewrite this action as